SidRoberts/centum/docs/components/forms/templates.md

 To reuse the same form in multiple places, you can define the fields in a Form Template.
 Form Templates are designed to simplify the process of creating Forms.

-In a Form Template, each public method represents a Field.
+In a Form Template, each public method represents a [`Centum\Forms\Field`](https://github.com/SidRoberts/centum/blob/development/src/Forms/Field.php).
 The Field's name is defined as the method's name.
 The Field is passed as a parameter and does not need to be returned.